-Margarita B. Lopez, 51, Filipino, First Senior Vice President, is the Head of Digital Banking Group.
-She was concurrent Head of Operations Group from June 16, 2016 to July 1, 2019.
+Margarita B. Lopez, 51, Filipino, First Senior Vice President, is the Head of Digital Banking Group and the concurrent Head of Operations Group.
 Prior to joining the Bank, she was connected with Manulife Financial as a member of the Board of Directors and Corporate Vice President/ Asia Head of Digital from October 2014 to March 2016 and the Chief Operations Officer from February 2010 to September 2014.
 She also held the following positions in various institutions: Chief Operations Officer / Head of Customer Services and Support at Philippine AXA Life (January 2007 to February 2010), Group Head/First Vice President of Electronic Banking Services at Philippine National Bank (January 2005 to December 2006) and Division Head/Vice President of Transactional Banking at United Coconut Planters Bank (1996 to 2004).
 She also held consultancy roles from 1988 to 1996 and was the Analyst Programmer for Infolink assigned at CityTrust from 1987 to 1988.
 Ms. Lopez started her career as Lecturer at the University of the Philippines in 1995.
 She obtained her Bachelor of Computer Science and Masters in Technology Management, Business and Industry in the same university.